Premium Allocations

 Key principles for using the Pupil Premium Grant at Gainford CE Primary School:

-- The Senior Management Team and Governors have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils termly.
+7. The Senior Management Team and Academy Councillors have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils termly.

-- The Local Governing Body is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.
+9. The Academy Council is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.

 You can view or download our Pupil Premium allocation and find out how this has been used at our school.